Menu

 The court requires several documents before granting Letters Probate.
 These documents must be sworn before someone who can receive an oath.
 This can be the lawyer who prepared the Will or any other Commissioner for Oaths.
 You can find one by looking through the phone book, online directories or checking with the courthouse.

 • Affidavit of Execution of Will with Original Will Attached.
 One of the witnesses to the Will must swear an affidavit stating that they witnessed the testator's signature.
 If neither witness can be located, the court may accept proof by analysis of the signature of the testator or one of the witnesses.
+For holograph wills, an affidavit attesting to the handwriting of the testator is required instead.

 • Application for Grant of Probate.
 This includes information about the deceased and beneficiaries, the date of death and a request for probate of the Will.

 • Affidavit of Executor.
 This is a document sworn by the executor that requests probate from the court.
 It contains promises by the executor to properly administer the estate.
+The application is attached as an exhibit to the affidavit.

 • Statement of Property.
 This is a statement which outlines in detail all the known assets of the deceased, including their value at the date of death.
 It also includes a statement describing and estimating value of property of the deceased that does not form part of the estate.
 This could be things like jointly owned property and items payable to a named beneficiary under particular documents, such as life insurance policies, RRSP's and annuities.